My loved one has been arrested but can’t afford a lawyer. What are the options?

 NAMI has developed a series of informational videos that answer common questions asked by family members whose incarcerated loved one has a mental illness.
 You can view the Criminal Justice Videos in the Advocacy/Policy Priorities section of our website.

-You may wish to consult the page on our website on handling the arrest of a family member that provides a comprehensive overview on steps to take to assist your loved one through the Criminal Court System.
-Additionally, SAMHSA has sponsored an excellent webinar (accessible to view through the following link) that discusses Getting Help After Arrest and Jail.
+You may wish to consult the NAMI webpage Handling the Arrest of a Family Member, which provides a comprehensive overview of steps you can take to assist your loved one through the Criminal Court System.
+SAMHSA has sponsored an excellent webinar (accessible to view through the following link) that discusses Getting Help After Arrest and Jail.

 Providing this information to your loved one’s lawyer will facilitate and expedite the process.
 This is particularly important if you are working with a public defender.